creme332/myjobviz/README.md

 Some technologies (SQL, Git, ...) are without any doubt highly in demand while other technologies (AWS, Clojure, Cloud technologies ...) are yet to take off in Mauritius.
 # 🌠Resources used  <a name="resources"></a> #

-Tutorital on web scraping to CSV file : https://www.youtube.com/watch?v=RvCBzhhydNk&ab_channel=Pythonology
+Tutorial on web scraping to CSV file : https://www.youtube.com/watch?v=RvCBzhhydNk&ab_channel=Pythonology

 map of salary : https://towardsdatascience.com/a-complete-guide-to-an-interactive-geographical-map-using-python-f4c5197e23e0